 Medical Use Of Corrective Shoeing

 They make special horseshoes to help protect compromised hooves, ease joint/tendon strain, and alleviate pain associated with these conditions.
-In addition, allthough it’s not intended to alleviate stress, you might want to consider CBD horse products to soothe the discomfort and irritation associated with tendon strain.
+In addition, allthough it's not intended to alleviate stress, you might want to consider CBD for horses to soothe the discomfort and irritation associated with tendon strain.
 Here at Holistapet, we offer equine CBD oil and CBD pellets made from only the best natural and organic ingredients.
 Always go to your veterinarian for expert medical advice and treatment.

 Navicular disease refers to inflammation or degeneration of the navicular bone, which is a vital part of the hoof structure.
 It’s one of the leading causes of equine lameness.
 Special shoes that lift and support the heel may improve this condition; wedged and bar horseshoes are both popular choices.
 These horseshoes can rebalance the hoof and set the navicular bone in its proper place.